Ethiopia 'at a crossroads' amid spiraling ethnic conflict - WTMJ

 With the rising violence, some in Ethiopia wonder how the government will pull off national elections on June 5.
 The decision to delay voting from last year because of the COVID-19 pandemic helped to spark the Tigray conflict when the region’s leaders objected, asserted that Abiy’s mandate had ended and held a regional vote of their own.

-The European Union this week canceled its election observation mission, saying requirements for its independence and the import of communications equipment were not met.
+The European Union this week canceled its election observation mission, saying requirements for its independence and the import of communications equipment — also sought by humanitarian groups for work in Tigray — were not met.
+Ethiopia in a statement Tuesday replied that external observers “are neither essential nor necessary to certify the credibility of an election.”

 But there will be no voting in Tigray, where witnesses say fighting persists and local authorities can reject decisions made by the federal government.
 An AP team that was granted permission to visit Mai Kadra was turned back in nearby Humera by soldiers who said they recognized the authority of Amhara leaders.